Fireworks. Food stalls. Yukata.

 Language is more than words.
 It's how you understand the person you've chosen to build a life with.

-The word 「他人と比べすぎると疲れます」 contains layers that English flattens.
-Your partner says it, and you suddenly understand not just the sentence, but how they think about personal boundaries, individuality, and the relationship between self and others.
+The word 「彼らの意見は会議でぶつかっていました」 contains layers that English flattens.
+Your partner says it, and you suddenly understand not just the sentence, but how they think about conflict, disagreement, and growth.

 This distinction is what separates translation from true understanding.
 It's what makes a partnership feel like a partnership.